How could I possibly race for so many hours straight?

 Can we participate with a group?
 Can we work with other teams on the course?

 You sure can.
+Most races allow for teams of 2-4 and some allow for solo racers, although it’s really a team sport so we encourage you to race with friends or family.
 Feel free to buddy up with other teams if you’re looking to have fun with a group of friends.
 And, if you are lost on the course, it helps to join forces to get un-lost!
-Each team must complete their own special challenges if there are any and turn in their passport.
-You may not call, text or email other teams during the race.

 Is there an age limit?